Voidless7125/ois-patcher/README.md

   the one required package — run `pip install pefile` (or `py -m pip install pefile`) in a terminal, then try again.
-- **"Could not automatically find the game folder."** Auto-detection covers standard Steam and GOG installs; an unusual setup (a non-default GOG install path, a Steam library it couldn't see, a storefront other than Steam/GOG) can miss yours.
-Paste the path when asked, or run it with the path directly:
+- **"Could not automatically find the game folder."** Auto-detection covers standard Steam installs, plus a best-effort check for GOG (see "Limitations" below); an unusual setup (a non-default install path, a Steam library it couldn't see, a storefront other than Steam/GOG) can miss yours.
+Paste the path when asked, or run it with the path
-  `python ois_patcher.py "C:\Path\To\Objects in Space"`.
+  directly: `python ois_patcher.py "C:\Path\To\Objects in Space"`.
-- **It found more than one install and I don't recognize one of them.** Old installs (a previous drive, an old Steam library you haven't cleaned up, a leftover GOG copy) can still show up here even if you don't play from them anymore.
-Pick the one you actually use;
-  the others are just left alone.
+- **It found more than one install and I don't recognize one of them.** Old installs (a previous drive, an old Steam library you haven't cleaned up) can still show up here even if you don't play from them anymore.
+Pick the one you actually use; the others are just left alone.
 - **It says some fixes were "skipped."** Scroll up in the output — the patcher always explains why (usually a different game version than this patch targets, 1.0.8, or that file already having been patched